Session 4 - Marc von Oostendorp : Phonology and Morphology

 > read abstract...

-Modeling the Sequential Changes of Verbal Inflections in Japanese Potential Form11:30 - 12:00 Aaron BRAVER et al.
+Modeling the Sequential Changes of Verbal Inflections in Japanese Potential Form

 > read abstract...